Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     folders.
 TextMate can handle this correctly in project mode, but many editors will do strange things in this case.

+  * HOMEBREW\_KEEP\_INFO:
+    If set, Homebrew will not remove files from share/info, allowing them to be linked from the Cellar.

   * HOMEBREW\_SVN:
     When exporting from Subversion, Homebrew will use `HOMEBREW_SVN` if set, a Homebrew-built Subversion if installed, or the system-provided binary.